jeanie-liu/chess_win_predictor/README.md

    ```bash
    cd chess_win_predictor
    ```
-With the repository cloned and ready, you can proceed with the installation of the project dependencies as outlined in the prerequisites.
+With the repository cloned and ready, you can proceed with installing the project dependencies as outlined in the prerequisites.

 ## Usage